 Diabetic eye screening involves having photos taken of your eyes to check for changes.

-We aim to invite everyone aged 12 or over, diagnosed with type 1 or type 2 diabetes and registered with a doctor in Wales for a free diabetic eye screening test every year.
+Everyone aged 12 or over, diagnosed with type 1 or type 2 diabetes and registered with a doctor in Wales will be invited for a free diabetic eye screening test.

-If you notice any changes in your eyesight contact your optician or doctors’ surgery.
+If you notice any changes in your eyesight contact your optician.
 Do not wait for your next screening appointment.

 Sight loss from diabetic retinopathy has been reduced since screening started.2

 2 Scanlon PH.
 The contribution of the English NHS Diabetic Eye Screening Programme to reductions in diabetes-related blindness, comparisons within Europe, and future challenges - PMC (nih.gov) Acta Diabetol.
 2021 Apr;58(4):521-530.
 [Accessed: Novemeber 2022]

 Diabetic retinopathy is a condition that can affect anyone who has type 1 or type 2 diabetes.
 It causes damage to the blood vessels supplying the back of the eye (the retina).

 Over time, high blood sugar or big changes in blood sugar levels can make the blood vessels leak or become blocked.
 If left untreated, it can damage your eyesight.
 Diabetic retinopathy can take many years to develop and often has no obvious symptoms.

 The first (left) image shows an eye with no retinopathy at the back of the eye (the retina).
 The second (right) image shows an eye that had diabetic retinopathy changes, with leaky blood vessels.

 Finding early changes means you can have treatment to prevent sight loss.
 Going for diabetic eye screening when invited is important as it can pick up changes at early stage, before you notice any changes to your eyesight.
 Any changes can then be monitored and referred for treatment at a hospital if required.